Near-Utilitarian Alternatives

 Egalitarianism is the view that inequality is bad in itself, over and above any instrumental effects it may have on people’s well-being.

-Utilitarians tend to favor equality entirely for instrumental reasons—that is, because more equal outcomes tend to better promote overall well-being.
+Utilitarians tend to favor equality entirely for instrumental reasons—because more equal outcomes tend to better promote overall well-being.
 Due to the diminishing marginal value of money, for example, an extra dollar makes a much bigger difference to a homeless person than to a billionaire.

 Egalitarians feel that this merely instrumental appreciation of equality does not go far enough.
 For example, they may prefer a world in which everyone gets fifty years of happy life over an alternative in which an average of sixty years of happy life is achieved by 75% of the population living happily to age 70 while 25% die early at age 30.
 While this unequal outcome contains (we may suppose) more overall well-being, egalitarians may nonetheless regard it as worse due to the disvalue of inequality.